 11:00–12:00 Oaxacan Street Art, presentation by Professor Stephen.

 15:00-18:00 Lunch and siesta break (on your own); if you have time this afternoon, you might want to walk around the center of Oaxaca and photograph street art.
-Take a buddy, and do not stray too far off the beaten path with expensive cameras easily visible.
+Take a buddy, and do not stray too far off the beaten path.
+Please be discreet with cameras, iPads, or even cell-phone cameras.

-18:00-20:30 Guided Visit to the Casa de la Mujer to learn about the education of indigenous female youth in this special scholarship and leadership program.
-We will have a sign-up sheet so that we know how many people to expect for this visit.
-You are welcomed (but it is not required) to bring donations for the students — such as paper, pens, pencils, paints, greeting cards from your students, etc., or a little cash donation, if you’d prefer.
+18:00-20:00 Location: BIJC.
+Speakers from the Casa de la Mujer will speak with us about the education of indigenous female youth in this special scholarship and leadership program.
+You are welcomed (but it is not required) to share donations for the students — such as paper, pens, pencils, paints, greeting cards from your students, small-sized clothing you might bring from home, etc., or a little cash donation, if you’d prefer.
+No pressure, of course.
+The idea behind this is to give you some glimpses of the educational challenges for indigenous youth in Oaxaca today, and how some people are trying to make a difference, filling in where the state is failing.

 Friday, July 25 (Optional)